Xanxi-Amiga/XACP-V1/applications/games/ZZRastan/README.md

 # ZZRastan for ZZ9000

-**ZZRastan** is a standalone recreation of the original **Rastan** arcade hardware for Amiga systems equipped with an **MNT ZZ9000**.
+**ZZRastan** is a standalone recreation of the original **Rastan** arcade hardware for classic Amiga systems equipped with an **MNT ZZ9000**.

 It is not a normal 68k game port.
-The arcade machine is emulated on the ZZ9000 ARM Core1 while AmigaOS handles the host-side integration: program launch, Picasso96/RTG display, keyboard/joystick input and AHI audio.
+The arcade CPUs and hardware are emulated on the ZZ9000 ARM Cortex-A9 Core1, while AmigaOS handles the host-side integration: program launch, Picasso96/RTG display, keyboard/joystick input and AHI audio.

+**ZZRastan is freeware for non-commercial use.
+It is not open-source software as a whole.**

 No commercial game ROMs are included.